ArchiverXP/Leapster2Notes/pico_notes/LeapNotes.md

 The Leapster2 has an option where you can boot any SD card game, is it possible to make an SD card game that uses the Pico?

-Please note that you would have to find some way to bypass the USB connected screen, if it ever becomes a problem.
+<del>Please note that you would have to find some way to bypass the USB connected screen, if it ever becomes a problem.</del>

+Edit: the USB connected screen is only a problem if it's a mass storage device, this means that any other usage is not a problem.